Survey Settings Page (Configuring Your Survey)

 Follow-ups are most valuable on open-text questions.
 For structured questions like multiple choice or matrix, leave the toggle off.

-System Prompt
+Company Context System Prompt

-You can include a system prompt on any follow-up-enabled question to give the AI context that shapes how it asks follow-ups.
+You can include a Company Context system prompt on any follow-up-enabled question to give the AI context that shapes how it asks follow-ups.
 You can find this by clicking Admin Config on the Surveys Dashboard page.
 Use this to:

 • Describe the company or product the survey is about ("This survey is for customers of Deckers Outdoor, a footwear brand")